 Armed with a solution like RIB CCS Candy, construction project management becomes infinitely easier, thanks to powerful yet user-friendly tools for informed and effective decision-making.

-With integrated estimating and planning, for example, users can generate project forecasts and cash flow analyses for a detailed understanding of their cash requirements using predetermined inflow and outflow criteria.
+With integrated estimating and planning software, for example, users can generate project forecasts and cash flow analyses for a detailed understanding of their cash requirements using predetermined inflow and outflow criteria.
 Project managers can also allocate resources more efficiently and cost-effectively by reviewing available resources using task and accounting cost-code functionality.

 To learn more about the RIB CCS suite of construction software solutions, speak to us today.